RavanH/jetpack-module-control/readme.txt

 On **multisite**, it can only be network activated and controls Jetpack on all sites.
 Jetpack itself can, but does not need to be, network activated.

 For **single site** installations, plugin settings can be locked down by adding `define('JETPACK_MC_LOCKDOWN', true)` to wp-config.php for complete security.
 This can be useful to prevent other admins being able to reactivate any blacklisted modules.

+**Development**

+The project can be forked and or contributed to on [Github](https://github.com/RavanH/jetpack-module-control)

+All contribution, be it in the form offeature requests, bugreports or code, is welcome!

+**Translations**

+The package contains a sample jetpack-mc-xx_XX.po file ready for translators.

+- **Dutch** * R.A. van Hagen http://status301.net/ (version 1.0)
+- **French** * R.A. van Hagen http://status301.net/ (version 0.3, incomplete)

+Please [contact me](http://status301.net/contact-en/) to submit your translation and get mentioned here :)

 == Installation ==